gluster/glusterdocs/Install-Guide/Common_criteria.md

     disk (not recommended), make sure to carve out a free partition or two to be used by Gluster later, so that you can format or reformat at will during your testing.
--   Firewalls are great, except when they aren’t.
-For storage servers, being able to operate in a trusted environment without firewalls can mean huge gains in performance, and is recommended.
-In case you absolutely need to set up a firewall, have a look at
+-  Deployments will have their specific standard operating procedures about firewalls.
+To be able to set up a firewall have a look at
     [Setting up clients](../Administrator Guide/Setting Up Clients.md) for
     information on the ports used.